 Consult With An Experienced Attorney To Learn More About Your Rights

 If you've been injured in an accident and your insurance company is not working with you, attempting to violate the made whole doctrine or otherwise take advantage of your situation, they may be acting in bad faith.

-Davis Law Group has been protecting the rights of car accident victims in Seattle for more than 20 years and if you have questions about a personal injury case, or how your insurance is handling your claim, you can request a free case evaluation with our expert team of bad faith insurance attorneys.
+Davis Law Group has been protecting the rights of injury victims in Seattle and across Washington for more than 20 years.
+If you have questions about a potential personal injury case, or how your insurance company is handling your claim, you can request a free case evaluation with our expert team of bad faith insurance attorneys.

-To request your free case evaluation today call 206-727-4000 or use the chat or contact options on this page 24/7.
+To request your free case evaluation today call 206-727-4000 or use the chat or contact options on this page at your convenience.